bqworks/sliderpro/readme.txt

 == Changelog ==

+= 4.8.0 =
+* added the add-on installation interface

+= 4.7.8 =
+* allow the possibility to remove existing custom CSS and/or JavaScript

+= 4.7.7 =
+* fixed the inline CSS width and height of the slider

+= 4.7.6 =
+* fixed type of Width and Height from 'number' to 'mixed' to address validation issue

-= 4.7.0 =
+= 4.7.5 =
-* initial release on WordPress.org
+* allow more HTML tags inside the slider

-= 4.7.1 =
+= 4.7.4 =
-* fix modal windows' display
+* fixed layers' display option bug

+= 4.7.3 =
+* fixed dynamic URL bug

 = 4.7.2 =
 * improve modal windows' display
 * fixed some bugs

-= 4.7.3 =
-* fixed dynamic URL bug

-= 4.7.4 =
+= 4.7.1 =
-* fixed layers' display option bug
+* fix modal windows' display

-= 4.7.5 =
-* allow more HTML tags inside the slider

-= 4.7.6 =
-* fixed type of Width and Height from 'number' to 'mixed' to address validation issue

-= 4.7.7 =
-* fixed the inline CSS width and height of the slider

-= 4.7.8 =
+= 4.7.0 =
-* allow the possibility to remove existing custom CSS and/or JavaScript
+* initial release on WordPress.org